davichen-94/MOSS-Forward4/README.md

 # MOSS-Forward4

 Welcome to MOSS Forward4 project.
-Here is an informal community to push forward the [MOSS](https://txsun1997.github.io/blogs/moss.html) launched by [DrTianxiang.Sun](https://github.com/txsun1997) from Fudan University NLP lab.
+Here is an informal community to push forward the [MOSS](https://txsun1997.github.io/blogs/moss.html) launched by [Dr。 Tianxiang.Sun](https://github.com/txsun1997) from Fudan University NLP lab.

 ## Responsibility
 Currently, the major responsibility of this repo is to track all the response from MOSS, where the benchmark query is provided by [Best ChatGPT Prompts](https://www.emergentmind.com/best).
 The result be will summarized and a accuracy score will be calculated by below formula：